-Visited before the eventThe first thing that caught my eye in the exhibition room was the portrait of Tetsuro Komai.
+Exhibition visited before the eventThe first thing that caught my eye in the room was the portrait of Tetsuro Komai.
 Excuse me, what a nice man!

-Born in Nihonbashi, Chuo-ku in 1920 (Taisho 9), he entered Tokyo Fine Arts School (currently Tokyo University of the Arts) after passing through junior high and high schools from Keio Kindergarten.
+Born in Nihonbashi, Chuo-ku in 1920 (Taisho 9), he entered the Tokyo Fine Arts School (currently Tokyo University of the Arts) after passing through middle and high schools from Keio Kindergarten.
 A splendid profile.
-When he was teaching at university, he said he was careful about his clothes, saying, "White shirt, dark blue suit, and tie."
+When he was teaching at university, he was careful about his clothes, saying, "White shirt, dark blue suit, and tie."
 I wonder if the freedom of the work and the kind of unrestrainedness are not unrelated to the birth and growth of the artist.

 Then, the talk and poetry reading "When words are born from pictures" begins.

-“Because I'm a poet, it's rare to be invited to an event at a museum,” says Fumizuki.
-Having said that, since he belonged to junior high school, high school and the art club, he has a deep knowledge of the world of art, and he continues to talk while carefully choosing words.
+"Because I'm a poet, it's rare to be invited to an event at a museum," says Fumizuki.
+Having said that, since he belonged to junior high school, high school and the art club, he has a deep knowledge of the world of art, and he carefully selects words to connect with each other.

-The specially equipped book "Black Horse in the Darkness" on display is a collection of short stories by Yutaka Haniya, and is a "work" illustrated by Komai.
-Komai, who received a request from Haniya, has an illustration that visualizes the world view after perusing the novel.
+The specially-equipped book "Black Horse in the Darkness" on display is a collection of short stories by Yutaka Haniya, and is a "work" illustrated by Komai.
+Komai, who received a request from Haniya, has carefully read the novel and then visualized the world view.

 While saying, "I didn't know the name Tetsuro Komai," it seems that "black horses in the darkness" were lined up on Mr. Fumizuki's bookshelf.